Modeling Portfolio Book Selection Guide

 Number of Pages

-Pockets on the inside covers are handy to insert a few of your comp cards, but don’t go overboard.
-If you stuff the pocket, your book will look messy.
+Pockets on the inside covers are handy to insert a few of your give-away items (comp cards, headshots, extra wowshots) but don’t go crazy.
+If you overstuff the pocket, your book will look messy.

 So…which book is best for me?